 2018 State of Wyoming – 2012 State of Utah Fingerstyle Guitar Champion

 Austin Weyand is a passionate musician who is sought after as a performer, composer, arranger, and educator.
 He has played guitar concertos with symphony orchestras, jazz jam sessions in Chicago, bluegrass music on a tour through Europe, celtic music and pop/rock throughout the inter-mountain west, spanish flamenco for an 8 week run of the U.S. Premiere of Zorro the Musical, and as guitarist for “Troubadour 77” with Grammy award-winning singer-songwriters Monty Powell and Anna Wilson.

 Drawing from this range of musical styles and experiences, Austin creates a truly diverse and awe-inspiring experience as a fingerstyle guitarist displaying the heart of songs with melody, harmony, bass lines, and subtle percussion in stellar arrangements and compositions that fascinate audiences wherever he performs.

-Austin is the 2014 champion of the state of Wyoming Fingerstyle guitar competition 3 times, most recently in 2018.
-He holds the same title in Utah in 2012.
+Austin has been the champion of the state of Wyoming Fingerstyle guitar competition 3 times, most recently in 2018.
+He holds the same title in Utah from 2012.
 He has two solo guitar albums, “Too Much Information,” and “They Call Me Dad”.

 He has drawn attention to his music from musicians and fans.
 National Fingerstyle Guitar Champion Chris Proctor says, “Austin plays imaginative, original pieces and arrangements for solo guitar with a fine technique and excellent tone.
 If you like solo acoustic guitar, you’ll find his music right up your alley.”